eibensteiner/portfolio/content/projects/blockpit_brand.md

 ### Design System
 Usually a Design System consists of two different parts: **The Styleguide** and the **Component Library**.
 We are mainly using a mixture of Notion and Figma for all our assets & documentation.

-- **Figma**: I promise, everyone that uses Figma, falls immediately in love with it.
+- [Figma](https://figma.com): I promise, everyone that uses Figma, falls immediately in love with it.
 We too.
 I use it for the actual designing, for simple prototyping tasks as well as to collect feedback.
-- **Notion**: We use Notion mainly as a documentation tool for our Branding Guidelines.
+- [Notion](https://notion.so): We use Notion mainly as a documentation tool for our Branding Guidelines.
 This includes the correct usage of Colors, Logos, Imagery, Iconography and Typography.

 ### Rebranding
 When Merging the companies CryptoTax and Blockpit in 2020 we decided to create a new identity.
 It should transport a simplistic, serious but also modern and agile vibe.